Born In: Manhattan, New York, United States

 Susan Berman’s stepson gave the producer a 1999 letter written by Robert Durst to Berman in which Beverly was misspelt the same way as in the 2000 ‘cadaver’ letter received by the police.

-Apart from the three cases, investigators have also reportedly looked into Durst’s involvement in the vanishing of 18-year-old Lynne Schulze from Vermont, 16-year-old Karen Mitchell from California and 18-year-old Kristen Modafferi from San Francisco.
+Apart from the three cases, investigators have also reportedly looked into Durst’s involvement in the vanishing of eighteen year old Lynne Schulze from Vermont, sixteen year old Karen Mitchell from California and eighteen year old Kristen Modafferi from San Francisco.